 The epidemiology, definitions, risk factors, clinical presentation, diagnosis, and outcomes of sepsis are reviewed here.
 The pathophysiology and treatment of sepsis are discussed separately.
 (See "Pathophysiology of sepsis" and "Evaluation and management of suspected sepsis and septic shock in adults".)

 Incidence — In the late 1970s, it was estimated that 164,000 cases of sepsis occurred in the United States (US) each year .
-Since then, rates of sepsis in the US and elsewhere have dramatically increased as supported by the following studies [2-5]:
+Since then, rates of sepsis in the US and elsewhere have dramatically increased as supported by the following studies, although many of these are derived from academic institutions [2-5]:

 ●One national database analysis of discharge records from hospitals in the US estimated an annual rate of more than 1,665,000 cases of sepsis between 1979 and 2000 .